Hiring Your Kids To Work For You Can Result in Significant Tax Savings.

 - Let's take an example, your federal tax rate is 25%, and your state tax rate is 7% for a combined 32%.

-- If your business operates as a sole practitioner (also known as a schedule C), or if you and your spouse have a partnership and employ your children, you may save even more taxes.
-If the kids are minors, you won't need to pay, and the kids won't need to pay, Social Security, Medicare, or FUTA taxes on their wages .
-Social security & Medicare is another 15.3%, so combined with the 32% savings, we're up to a total savings of close to $6,000!
+- If your business operates as a sole practitioner (also known as a schedule C), or if you and your spouse have a partnership (or an LLC taxed as a partnership) and employ your children, you may save even more taxes.
+If the kids are minors, you won't need to pay, and the kids won't need to pay Social Security, Medicare, or FUTA taxes on their wages.
+Social security & Medicare is another 15.3%, so combined with the 32% savings, we're up to a total savings of approximalty $6,125!

 Be reasonable and make sure to have supporting documentation